We Cover what is a supply chain KPI, why they are important, key supply chain metrics to track & how to measure performance.

 Perhaps one of the most common obstacles we’re seeing with our ecommerce clients is stockout lost sales because of supply chain disruptions.
 To track the lost profit you might see, use the formula above.
 This will truly tell you how your supply chain is performing.

-Set your business up for long-term success by regularly tracking supply chain metrics and KPIs to meet your customer demand and improve margins.
+Set your business up for long-term success by regularly tracking supply chain KPIs and metrics to meet your customer demand and improve margins.
 Your bottom line will love you for it.